California CSLB Bonds

 Who is required to file a Bond of Qualifying Individual?

-Is the Bond of Qualifying Individual in addition to the $25,000 contractor license bond?
+Is the BQI in addition to the standard $25,000 contractor license bond?

 Yes.
-The Bond of Qualifying Individual is a completely separate requirement from the standard $25,000 CSLB contractor license bond.
-A company with an RME or RMO who is not an owner must maintain both bonds simultaneously — the $25,000 license bond in the company's name and the $12,500 qualifying individual bond in the RME or RMO's name.
+The BQI is a completely separate requirement from the standard $25,000 CSLB contractor license bond.
+When required, a company must maintain both bonds simultaneously — the $25,000 license bond in the company's name and the $25,000 Bond of Qualifying Individual in the RME or RMO's name.
+Both are now equal in amount following SB 607.

 What happens if the qualifying individual leaves the company?